moosploit/auto-mac-setup/README.md

 git clone https://github.com/moosploit/auto-mac-setup.git ~/Desktop/auto-mac-setup
 ```

-Next go the origin of the downloaded repository and run the **./setup.sh** script.
+Next go the origin of the downloaded repository and run the `./setup.sh` script.
+For example:

 ```bash
 cd ~/Desktop/auto-mac-setup